How Useful was this Review ?

 The Discover 125 ST looks like a bigger Discover in pictures, but when you see it in flesh, you will realize that the tank is much more substantial.
 The motorcycle is very muscular(very Pulsarish) and it has the right curves and perfectly executed knee recesses on both sides.
 The rear fenders are much sleeker and have a bulge below, which extends all the way to the LED tail light, which itself is the most striking design to feature on any commuter motorcycle till date.
 The pointy turn indicators and the complete headlight assembly has an edgy design language and reminds one of the Pulsar 135 LS.

 The front mudguard is multi-colored rather than what is seen on the Discover’s Japanese rivals.
 The Y-Shaped spokes on the alloy wheels is something we really love and were surprised to see on this motorcycle and certainly it will be very imposing to the customtakeouters as well.
 This time, the rear end is executed well with the split mudguard and a traditional mudguard with number plate holder is present too.
 The curvy looking exhaust, the open chain case and the pulsar derived aluminum foot pegs, though smaller in size is a welcome thought to the package.

 The single tube chassis is stiff and the setup uses engine as a part of the chassis.
-The ride quality of our reviewers recommend us is plush for the rider and the pillion on our broken roads.
+The ride quality is plush for the rider and the pillion on our broken roads.
 Maneuvering this bike in city traffic is effortless.
 The 170 mm ground clearance clears the biggest speed breakers with utmost ease with a pillion on-board.
 High speed stability is good, but there is wind blast.

 Bajaj Discover 125 ST Specifications